 When a U.S. citizen and foreign-born person decide to marry, they often assume that U.S. citizenship will follow almost automatically.
 That's far from the truth, unfortunately.
 Let's take, for example, the situation of a foreign student in the U.S. whose boyfriend, a U.S. citizen, has just proposed.
 The couple plans to get married and settle down in the United States.
 How long will it take before the immigrant gets U.S. citizenship?

-First, let's get one important thing straight: Marriage to a U.S. citizen makes you eligible for a green card.
-Having a green card for a certain number of years can make you eligible for U.S. citizenship.
-But it's a two-step process -- at a minimum.
-In other words, even if your U.S. citizen husband sponsors you, you cannot become a U.S. citizen right away.
+First, let's get one important thing straight: Marriage to a U.S. citizen makes someone eligible for U.S. lawful permanent residence (a "green card"), not for U.S. citizenship.
+(At least, not in the short term.)
+Having a green card for a certain number of years can make the person eligible for U.S. citizenship.
+But it's a two-step process, at a minimum.
+In short, even if the U.S. citizen husband sponsors the immigrant, it doesn't turn the immigrant into a U.S. citizen right away.

 Below are the steps you will probably have to go through if this situation applies to you, and the typical amount of time each one will take.

 NOTE to anyone who isn't in the exact same situation: Procedures differ for applicants who are living outside the U.S., or who are inside the U.S. after an unlawful entry, or who are marrying a U.S. permanent resident rather than a citizen.
 See this chart for the various procedural scenarios.

 If the immigrant in this example remains married to and living with the U.S. husband for three years from the date of your approval for conditional residence, it's finally time to apply for U.S. citizenship (naturalization).
 The immigrant will need to meet all the eligibility criteria, including being able to speak English and pass an exam covering U.S. history and government.